shunmiao/CV-DL-Reading/paper_notes/LLD.md

 *TL;DR* — One multi-task network that predicts the camera pose and 3D lane line.

-#### Summary:
+#### Key ideas:

 1. 3D lane line detection problem is formulated as a two tasks: 1) estimation of the camera height $h$ and camera pitch $\phi$, 2) estimation of the 3D lane line $[X, Y, Z]$ as a polynomial function.
 The relation between 3D lane line points and points on flat ground-plane is shown in the figure below.
 2. In stage 1, the model estiamtes the camera pose, i.e., height and pitch in one branch and a 3D lane line in another branch.
 The 3D lane line is mapped to the image plane and the flat ground plane using the estimated extrinsics for loss calculation.
-3. In stage 2, the model takes the BEV image projected using the extrinsics estiamted in stage 1 as input, and output the 3D lane lines.
+3. In stage 2, the model takes the BEV image projected using the extrinsics estiamted in stage 1 as input, and outputs the 3D lane lines.
-4. Trainin losses:
+4. Training losses:
    1. Camera pose regression loss
    2. 3D lane fitting loss with Hungarian matching
    3. Flat ground plane lane fitting loss